Updated April 2026

 Apply at a younger age

-Premiums are significantly lower when you are younger.
-Locking in a level premium early can save money over time.
+Premiums are significantly lower when taken out earlier.
+Locking in a level premium at a younger age can deliver savings over the life of the policy.

 2